Mawddwy Railway: Slate quarrying: 1790s – 1865

 Three parallel veins of Ordovician slate run through mid Wales.
 These veins surface at three locations – around Abergynolwyn in the west, surrounding Corris, and at their easternmost in the district around Dinas Mawddwy.
 Each of these locations has been a centre for slate quarrying, Corris being the largest producer of the three.

 Slate quarrying at Dinas Mawddwy dates back to at least 1793.
 In 1839, the Minllen Slate and Slab Company was formed to work the quarry, but it went bankrupt in 1844.
 The main quarry was Minllyn quarry, a Narrow Vein quarry about a mile south of the town.
 This was connected to the Mawddwy Railway's Dinas Mawddwy station by a 1/2 mi -gauge incline.
 In 1856, a prosperous mill owner from Ardwick, Sir Edmund Buckley purchased the Lordship of Dinas Mawddwy and with it a large estate covering 12,000 acres of the town and local area.
 Buckley was reputed to be the "richest man in Manchester" and was for one term the Conservative MP for Newcastle-under-Lyme.
 Sir Edmund's eldest son, also called Edmund Buckley and later made a baronet took over the Dinas Mawddwy estate and title in 1864.

 The younger Sir Edmund Buckley spent lavishly on his new estate.
 He built a huge neo-Gothic house at Dinas Mawddwy called Y Plas ("The Palace").
 He also wanted to build an industrial empire of his own, and purchased the Minllyn quarry.
-To get the slate to market, he decided to build a railway connecting Dinas Mawddwy with the Newtown and Machynlleth Railway line, at Cemmes Road – its name anglicised so that it would not be confused by passengers with the MR's nearby Cemmaes station.
+To get the slate to market, he decided to build a railway connecting Dinas Mawddwy with the Newtown and Machynlleth Railway line, at Cemmes Road – its name anglicised so that it would not be confused by passengers with the Mawddwy Railway's nearby Cemmaes station.